Levi Onwuzurike: Professional career

 Onwuzurike was selected 41st overall by the Detroit Lions in the second round of the 2021 NFL draft.
 He signed his four-year rookie contract on June 17, 2021, worth $8.14 million.

 On September 10, 2022, Onwuzurike was placed on injured reserve with a back injury.
 During the Lions' bye week in week 6, Onwuzurike underwent season-ending back surgery.

 In 2024 Onwuzurike recorded 28 tackles, 1.5 sacks and 1 forced fumble in 16 games with the Lions.

 On March 12, 2025, Onwuzurike re-signed with the Lions on a one-year, $5.5 million contract.
 He was placed on the reserve/PUP list on July 17 to begin training camp.
 On July 20, it was announced that Onwuzurike would miss the entirety of the 2025 season due to a torn ACL.

+On September 11, 2026, Onwuzurike was released by the Lions and re-signed to the practice squad the next day.
+On September 17, he was signed to the active roster.